Dialect levelling: In Denmark and Sweden

-Kristensen and Thelander discuss two socio-dialectal investigations, one Danish and one Swedish.
+Kjeld Kristensen and Mats Thelander discuss two socio-dialectal investigations, one Danish and one Swedish.
 The paper suggests that the development of urban society and an increasing degree of publicness were mentioned as important non-linguistic causes of the accelerating dialect levelling.
 For example, heavy migration from the countryside to towns and cities, increased traffic and trade, longer schooling within a more centralized system of education and the spread of mass media and other kinds of technological development may all be factors that explain why the process has been more rapid during the 20th century than it was in the 19th or why levelling hits dialects of certain regions more than dialects elsewhere.
+The levelling of dialects of Danish towards the metropolitan standard of Copenhagen has been dubbed Copenhagenization by Tore Kristiansen.